Join the HJF Team!

-Minimum Education/Training Requirements: PhD in the areas of cellular and/or molecular immunology, neuroscience, cell biology, stem cell biology, or related fields.
+Minimum Education/Training Requirements: PhD in the areas of regenerative medicine, neuroscience, anatomy, physiology, cellular and/or molecular immunology, cell biology, stem cell biology, or related fields.
 The candidate should have a record of success in research, as evidenced by strong research methods experience, excellent writing skills, first-author peer-reviewed publications and grant writing, and excellent letters of reference.
 Experience using personal computer and basic software packages to include statistical analyses.

 Minimum Experience: 0-2 years

 Physical Capabilities: Position involves exposure to chemicals, biological materials, rodent and ferret tissues in a laboratory setting.
 Long periods of standing and/or walking may be required.

 Supervisory Responsibilities: Monitors the work of junior staff to ensure that correct and safe laboratory procedures are followed; provides direction to assure completion of technical tasks and projects.
 May supervise junior scientists, engineers or technicians on assigned work; provides major input to staffing of overall project teams; builds teams and staff to optimize efficiency.
 Identifies and evaluates candidates for open positions.